radareorg/radare2-book/src/crackmes/avatao/01-reverse4/vmloop.md

 the aid of the graph mode, but since this writeup aims to include as much r2 wisdom as possible, I'm going to show you how to define basic blocks.

-But first, lets analyze what we already have!
+First, lets analyze what we already have!
 First, *rdi* is put into local_3.
 Since the application is a 64bit Linux executable, we know that *rdi* is the first function argument (as you may have recognized, the automatic analysis of arguments and local variables was not entirely correct), and we also know that